 Step 1.
 Acknowledge Your Credit Card Debt

-As with most interventions, the first step toward behavioral change is an acknowledgment that a problem exists.
+As with most interventions, the first step toward behavioral change is acknowledging that a problem exists.
 Your debt comes from a pattern of overspending or poor financial planning.
 It is vital to reflect on the main reasons why you opened your credit cards in the first place and to make sure that you are eliminating those variables from your life.

 Next, construct a full inventory of your purchasing habits and analyze your consumption.
 After examining your spending, you can take refuge in the fact that this was past spending.
 Your past does not define today.
 You have made the critical decision to acknowledge the problem and slash your credit card debt.